flix/book/src/higher-kinded-types.md

 annotation (i.e. we had to write `t: Type -> Type` to inform Flix that `ForEach` abstracts over type constructors.)

-We can implement instances of the `ForEach` type class for type constructors such as `Option`, and `List`, `Set`.
+We can implement instances of the `ForEach` trait for type constructors such as `Option`, and `List`, `Set`.
 For example:

 ```flix